zenml-io/zenml-plugins/model_control_plane/README.md

-# Model Control Plane backend walkthrough
+# Navigating the Model Control Plane Backend: A Guided Tour

-In this example, we are working with two pipelines, which are independent entities in ZenML.
-Those pipelines produce artifacts connected to them.
-But these two pipelines and their artifacts are actually connected!
-They all work towards delivering predictions to users.
+In this walkthrough, we delve into the intricacies of the Model Control Plane, focusing on two distinct but interrelated pipelines within ZenML.
+Each pipeline operates independently within the ZenML framework, producing artifacts tailored to its specific tasks.
+What makes this exploration fascinating is the realization that these seemingly isolated pipelines are, in fact, intricately connected.
+Their joint objective?
+Delivering accurate predictions to end-users.

-Before the Model Control Plane, it was not possible to establish strong connections between them and group all those entities under one umbrella.
-Imagine how you would get a trained model artifact from the training pipeline inside the predictions pipeline: you can reference it by ID (meaning frequent updates to your config) or blindly rely on the latest run of the training pipeline.
-What if the last training run was successful, but didn't fulfill business requirements model metric performance-wise?
-Your predictions will be based on the poor-performing model, which is unacceptable for critical applications!
+Before the advent of the Model Control Plane, establishing robust connections between these pipelines and consolidating all associated entities under a unified umbrella was a challenge.
+Picture this: extracting a trained model artifact from the training pipeline and seamlessly integrating it into the predictions pipeline.
+Previously, this involved referencing it by ID, leading to frequent updates to configurations, or relying blindly on the latest run of the training pipeline.
+But what if the last training run, though successful, fell short of the business requirements concerning model metric performance?
+Deploying predictions based on a subpar model was simply unacceptable, especially for critical applications!

-With the Model Control Plane, we finally get the ability to nicely and intuitively group pipelines, artifacts, and business-relevant metadata into one business-focused object - a Model.
-A Model will build all the linage info for you and not only!
-Within a Model a Model Version can be staged, so you can rely on your predictions pipeline at some stage (say Staging in this example) and control if the Model Version should be promoted or not based on your business logic (here we promote the latest, but this is not a limit).
-All the objects collected inside a Model Version are easily and without config duplications accessible to your pipelines at any time and even more - you can access data from other Models and their Model Versions with the same ease.
+Enter the Model Control Plane.
+This innovative feature empowers users to effortlessly group pipelines, artifacts, and business-relevant metadata into a cohesive and intuitive entity: a Model.
+A Model meticulously captures lineage information and more.
+Within a Model, various Model Versions can be staged.
+For instance, you can depend on your predictions pipeline at a specific stage, such as the Staging phase, and exercise control over whether the Model Version should be promoted based on your business logic (although promoting the latest version is a common practice, it's not a strict limitation).
+Moreover, all the components housed within a Model Version are readily accessible to your pipelines without the need for redundant configurations.
+Additionally, accessing data from other Models and their Model Versions is just as effortless, amplifying the platform's flexibility.

-## Example
+## Illustrative Example

-In this example we are working with a `demo` Model, which is created using Python SDK implicitly.
+To illustrate these concepts, let's consider a `demo` Model will be created implicitly using the Python SDK.

-### Preparations
+### Preparatory Steps
 ```bash
 # make sure you have ZenML of 0.45.0 or above installed
 pip3 install "zenml[dev]>=0.45.0"